automaate/gen1_wiki_sandbox/Driver-Development-Process.md

 A collection of driver development tutorials are provided with MPLAB Harmony Graphics Suite to help users develop graphics drivers using the MPLAB Harmony Graphics Suite development process.

-The MPLAB Harmony Graphics Suite offers display and touch driver development support using MPLAB Harmony Configurator (MHC) display and touch configurable components.
+This support includes: display and touch driver development support using MPLAB Harmony Configurator (MHC) display and touch configurable components.

 ## Display Driver Components